01fe23bcs128/chitranagari.github.io-./README.md

 ## 📚 *Course*
 - DAA course is real time applications of the algorithms and improving the workflow in various fields of technologies.
-- We study the history and hiw each algorithm was developed,the inspirations behind each and new one is the improved version of the previous one.
+- We study the history and how each algorithm was developed,the inspirations behind each and how, new algorithm is the improved version of the previous one.

 ## *Topics studied*
 - Stack,Queue,Linked List